Polk County Court Records

 Writ of garnishment$47.00

-The full Circuit Court Fee Schedule is published by the OJD and should be consulted for current amounts and special categories.
+Consult the full Circuit Court Fee Schedule for current amounts and special categories.

 Property Records

-Real property documents — deeds, liens, mortgages, reconveyances, and related instruments — are recorded by the Polk County Clerk’s Office, which serves as the county recorder.
+Real property documents — deeds, liens, mortgages, reconveyances, and related instruments — are recorded by the Polk County Clerk's Office, which acts as the county recorder.

 Polk County Clerk's Office